 Regarding the applicable technologies, DBHE, BTES, and ATES usually only require a few square metres around the well, because the technologies are relatively simple and not demanding of surface space.
-Therefore, we assume a well location footprint of 1-6 m2/well.
-Though some HE systems can be small (under 10 m2), the application of HE and EGS generally requires more area, so we assume that these technologies cover a well location footprint of 60 to 900 m2/well, depending on the prescribed safety measures to be considered.
-When a drill rig is needed for well interventions, typical dimensions of geothermal drilling sites are 5.000 m2 (between 2.000 m2 and 12.000 m2).
+Therefore, we assume a well location footprint of 1-6 m^2 /well.
+Though some HE systems can be small (under 10 m^2), the application of HE and EGS generally requires more area, so we assume that these technologies cover a well location footprint of 60 to 900 m2/well, depending on the prescribed safety measures to be considered.
+When a drill rig is needed for well interventions, typical areas of geothermal drilling sites are between 2.000 m2 and 12.000 m2.

 The footprint for implementation is usually not a big challenge in a rural environment because land is available.
-Accordingly, the implementation can be easier regarding the needed area and accessibility for the machinery needed.
+Accordingly, the implementation is usually not restricted due to area required and accessibility for the machinery needed.